 6. Invite relevant bodies or agencies, whether national or international, governmental or non-governmental and, possibly, researchers and consultants for agreed activities, to participate actively in the activities included in the workplan, where appropriate;

-7. Invite the Executive Secretary of the United Nations Economic Commission for Europe (ECE) to continue supporting the work under the Convention and the Protocol by promoting the activities planned in the workplan and providing formal documentation for and ensuring publication of the outcomes of these activities in the three official languages of the ECE, as appropriate.
+7. Invite the Executive Secretary of the United Nations Economic Commission for Europe (ECE) to continue supporting the work under the Convention and the Protocol by promoting the activities planned in the workplan and providing formal documentation for and ensuring publication of the outcomes of these activities in the three official languages of the ECE, as appropriate, and, within the limits of the resources available.
 Publications subject to global outreach should be processed and translated by the United Nations Conference Services and made available in the six official languages of the United Nations;

 8. Decide that, during the intersessional period that extends until the next sessions of the Meetings of the Parties to the Convention and the Protocol (preliminarily scheduled for late 2023), the Working Group on Environmental Impact Assessment and Strategic Environmental Assessment should meet three times (initially in 2021, 2022 and 2023) and that the Implementation Committee should hold nine sessions in total, meeting three times a year;